erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 As we will see in the following section it might be necessary to model the crane as a double pendulum.
 Here the hook and payload would be considered as separate masses, hence we include the hook weight in the table of crane parameters.
 Note that some hooks are purposely heavy to overcame the rope-drag of the crane pulley when no load is attached.

+These estimations provide us with a worst case oscillation that is most likely unrealistic under most conditions.
+The maximum values obtained above stem from a case where the crane is lifting the maximum load possible at the tip of the jib, with the load at ground level.
+With the load the cranes rotates at maximum velocity and then goes into a full stop.

 ## Modeling the Crane